vberkoz/fuelsync/CONTEXT.md

 - ✅ Two decimal precision for all monetary and volume values
 - ✅ Textarea fields for station (refills) and description (expenses)
 - ✅ Uppercase license plate input and display
+- ✅ Chart.js with react-chartjs-2 for data visualization
+- ✅ Line charts with legend for fuel consumption and costs

 ## US Market Optimization
 - Default units: Miles, Gallons, USD